 - Is it practical advice?
 Relevant research?
 Addressing your readers’ needs by giving them tutorials and How-Tos to help them solve their problems is a great way to create authoritative content.
 If you can add new, original and relevant research, then you are truly creating something valuable.

 - Did you correct any errors?
 Bad spelling and incorrect grammar can influence your page rank.
 In fact, Matt Cutts admitted he saw a relationship between pages with high page rank and good grammar and pages will low rank and bad grammar.
 This includes clean editing.
-Did you edit the article many times before you published?
+Did you edit the article many times before you published it?
 Did you have someone else look it over?

 - Will readers like the content?
 Or will machines?
 SEO copywriting is all about delivering content that people will find useful, compelling and unique.
 So, always write with people in mind, and not the search engine spiders, because the truth is that search engines take their cues from people and not the other way around.